New York, NY—May 19, 2014

 "This recognition is an extraordinary privilege and complements HSS's longstanding connection to world-class athletes through a broad range of sports, including soccer, as the official hospital of the New York Red Bulls," said Louis A. Shapiro, President and CEO, Hospital for Special Surgery.
 "While our sports medicine service is dedicated to the care of professional athletes, clinicians throughout HSS are committed to getting them back safely to their highest level of play."

 Hospital for Special Surgery, the No. 1 hospital in orthopedics, as ranked by U.S. New & World Report (2013-14) is world leader in orthopedics, rheumatology and rehabilitation.
 HSS has trained sports medicine leaders in institutions all over the world and helped thousands of athletes get back to their game.
-The Sports Medicine and Shoulder Service at HSS is dedicated to treating athletic injuries and is one of the most highly respected departments in athletic medicine today.
+The Sports Medicine Service at HSS is dedicated to treating athletic injuries and is one of the most highly respected departments in athletic medicine today.
 Its physicians are experts in advanced surgical techniques, including many that were pioneered at Special Surgery.
 In addition, HSS physicians are official team doctors for the New York Red Bulls, Giants, Mets, Knicks, Liberty, and Brooklyn Nets.
 HSS is also designated the first National Medical Center of the United States Olympic Committee's (USOC) National Medical Network.

 About The Fédération Internationale de Football Association (FIFA)